KotlinGeekDev/kostr/README.md

 # Kostr

-The Kotlin Android/JVM library for working with Nostr.
+The Kotlin Multiplatform library for working with Nostr.

 Note: This is still in development and very incomplete.